mihirobendre/ecobliss-docs/Documentation.md

 ### Climate parameters

 #### Precipitation (monthly average)
-Average monthly precipitation for previous years can be calculated for the project area using the CHIRPS dataset, using a [Google Earth Engine script](https://code.earthengine.google.com/96e3ad1d956964cfd89fa646ec925c36),
+Average monthly precipitation for previous years can be calculated for the project area using the CHIRPS dataset, using a [Google Earth Engine script](https://code.earthengine.google.com/96e3ad1d956964cfd89fa646ec925c36), producing the [following graph](https://github.com/mihirobendre/axam-docs/blob/main/References/Axam_Rainfall_2024.png).
+For estimating future rainfall, past averages were used from the
 #### Temperature (monthly average)
 - Evaporation (monthly average)